labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step4.md

         return getattr(self.sock, name)
 ```

-The `@coroutine` decorator transforms our generator-based methods into awaitable coroutines, allowing them to be used with the `await` keyword.

 ## Converting to Async/Await Syntax

-Now, let's convert our server code to use the `async`/`await` syntax:
+Next, let's convert our server code to use the `async`/`await` syntax.
+This will make the code more readable and clearly express the asynchronous nature of the operations.

 ```python
 async def tcp_server(address, handler):